-The external shower point, if fitted, will be supplied with a separate shower head and hose assembly.
+The external shower point, is supplied with a separate shower head and hose assembly.
 To connect the shower, simply align the plug with the socket and push into position.
 To remove, pull the lower trigger and pull the plug from the socket.